sjg/my-search-story/README.md

 This project uses the Google Data Portability API to fetch your search activity and then leverages Google's powerful Generative AI (Gemini and Imagen) to create a unique piece of art based on your digital footprint.

+**Note:** The Data Portability API is currently only available for end users in the European Economic Area (EEA)

 ---

 ## 🖼️ Screenshots